Suggestions & Complaints

 - Screening Services

-If you are unable to discuss your complaint directly with your provider, you can ask NHS England to look into your concerns.
-The contact details for NHS England are:
+If you are unable to discuss your complaint directly with your provider, you can ask the local Integrated Care Board (ICB) to look into your concerns.
+The contact details for our local ICB - BLMK ICB are:

-Email: email@example.com (Marked ‘For the attention of the complaints manager’)
+Email: email@example.com (Marked ‘For the attention of the Office of CEO and Chair’)

 Patients are advised they will need to provide as much information as possible to allow NHS England to investigate their complaint.
 Include some or all of the following: